Shi-Soul/ielts_vocabulary/README.md

 ### USAGE:
 Wirte down what you listen to in the `test` folder, and then use `diff` or any other diff-tools(like `git diff`/`diff` in vscode).

+> The original code is written for Linux.
+Here I write a Windows version.

 ### Oracle:
 `https://space.bilibili.com/245086940` Most bilibili videos are copies of this uploader's work.
 But lacks for chapter 8(chapter about "number", like phone numbers).